scudco/minesweeprb/README.md

 ```

 ### Mine Square
 Mine Squares should not be revealed.
-If you believe you have found the location of a Mine then you can mark that square to prevent accidentally revealing it.
+If you believe you have found the location of a Mine then you can flag that square to prevent accidentally revealing it.

 ## Gameboard
 A gameboard contains a Width, Height, and Number of Mines.

 The first move is always safe which means a gameboard's Mines are not placed until the first square is revealed.

-Since the first is always safe, a gameboard is only valid if the number of mines is less than the total number of squares.
+Since the first move is always safe, a gameboard is only valid if the number of mines is less than the total number of squares.
 A valid gameboard must have more than one square. (i.e., 0 < # of Mines < Width * Height)

 ## How To Play
 Reveal squares you believe do not contain a Mine.